Adventures of Sinbad the Sailor

-Pohádky tisíce a jedné noci (literally Tales of 1,001 Nights) is a 1974 Czech Republic animated film directed by Karel Zeman.
+Pohádky tisíce a jedné noci (literally Tales of 1,001 Nights) is a 1974 Czechoslovak animated film directed by Karel Zeman.
 The film combines the voyages of Sindbad the Sailor with elements of other tales from the Arabian Nights.
 Released in America as Adventures of Sinbad the Sailor, it is also known as A Thousand and One Nights.
 The film was animated using paper cutouts and draws its visual inspiration from Persian miniatures.

 Synopsis

 The First Voyage

 Originally released as the short Dobrodružství námořníka Sindibáda (literally "Adventures of Sindbad the Sailor", 14 minutes, 1971).

 The Second Voyage

 Originally released as the short Druhá cesta námořníka Sindibáda (lit.
 "The Second Voyage of Sindbad the Sailor", 13 min., 1972).

 The Third Voyage

 Originally released as the short V zemi obrů (lit.
 "In the Land of Giants", 13 min., 1973).

 The Fourth Voyage

 Originally released as the short Magnetová hora (lit.
 "The Magnet Mountain", 15 min., 1973).